liuwilliamBUPT/Harvest/README.md

 # Harvest
-Make it easy to harvest eggs in game  *hens lay eggs*.
+Make it easy to harvest eggs in the game  *hens lay eggs*.